pivotal/docs-tap/multicluster/getting-started.hbs.md

     - `GIT-URL-TO-PROJECT-REPO` is the git URL of the repository you uploaded your source code to.
 For example, `https://github.com/my-org/repository.git`.
     - `GIT-PROJECT-BRANCH` is the git branch of the project.
 For example, `main`.
-    - `YOUR-DEVELOPER-NAMESPACE` is the namespace you set up in [Set up developer namespaces to use installed packages](../install-online/set-up-namespaces.hbs.md). `default` is used in this example.
+    - `YOUR-DEVELOPER-NAMESPACE` is the namespace you set up in [Set up developer namespaces to use your installed packages](../install-online/set-up-namespaces.hbs.md). `default` is used in this example.

 ## <a id='build-cluster'></a> Start the workload on the Build profile cluster